deliapater/Eggcellent/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and styled using Tailwind CSS.
-It represents a simple, minimalistic and responive website.
+It represents a simple, minimalistic and responsive website.

 ## Screen Grabs
 ![Homepage](./public/images/homepage-1.png)